 By focusing on ineffective supply reduction strategies, the war on drugs is destroying the countries of Latin America in order to protect those of North America.

 Central American states must be allowed to develop their own policy strategies rather than be pressured to continue strategies that only benefit others.
 At the same time, Central American leaders must not allow themselves to be lured by promises of military aid.
 Assertive and capable leaders are needed who are willing to relinquish the comforting myth of the control paradigm and recognise that a new regional strategy is needed.

 The goal of such a strategy is to undermine the power of the drugs cartels and ensure the health and security of citizens.
 Central America deserves nothing less.
 Anyone doubting the need for need for this rethink need only look to two large banners that appeared on 21 March 2012 in Peten province, northern Guatemala.
 Signed “Z-200” in the name of Los Zetas – the most powerful Mexican cartel – the banners read:

 To all the civil and military authorities and the general population… [stop] persecuting the clan or we will start to kill, we are going to launch grenades in the discos and shopping malls of Peten… this is Z territory, we don’t want a war against the government, this is the warning.
 Sincerely, Z-200.

 A genuine Guatemalan initiative to launch a regional debate on the decriminalisation and legalisation of drugs could offer the seeds of a much-needed sustainable security alternative to both the war on drugs and the violence Los Zetas and the other cartels promise.

-This policy briefing was published in English and Spanish on 4 April 2012, ten days before the Sixth Summit of the Americas in Cartagena, Colombia, as part of our sustainable security project.
+This policy briefing was published in English and Spanish on 4 April 2012, ten days before the Sixth Summit of the Americas in Cartagena, Colombia.